cispa/cascading-spy-sheets/pocs/extensions/README.md

 ## Extension Detection

 Each HTML file in this directory is a PoC for detecting a specific extension.
-All PoCs are blank if an extension is detected and show a message if the extension is not detected, apart from the Mozbar and NoScript PoCs which display a message if the extension is detected.
+All PoCs are blank if an extension is detected and show a message if the extension is not detected, apart from the Mozbar and NoScript PoCs.
+In the case of Mozbar, the background turns red if the extension is detected and in the case of NoScript a request is issued to `/noscript-detected`.
+This is visible in the console or network tab.
+Note that in the case of the Tripadvisor extension the page is not fully blank when the extension is detected.
+In that case the site still shows a logo, but no text.

 List of extensions taken from the [https://github.com/plaperdr/fingerprinting-in-style](artifact) of the paper ["Fingerprinting in Style: Detecting Browser Extensions via Injected Style Sheets"](https://www.usenix.org/system/files/sec21-laperdrix.pdf) by Pierre Laperdrix, Oleksii Starov, Quan Chen, Alexandros Kapravelos and Nick Nikiforakis.